RichardDooling/LegalPro/Chapter_3/Chapter_3.md

 ---
 author: Richard Dooling
-course title: Legal Profession
-document: Chapter_3.md
+title: M&F 3rd, Chapter 1
+abstract: Notes, Slide Text, Links, Optional Readings.
 ---

-# M&F3rd Chapter 3
+# M&F 3rd, Chapter 3

 ###### Beginning the Client-Lawyer Relationship

-## Notes, Slide Text, Optional Readings

-### In The Beginning . . .
+## In The Beginning . . .

 It’s like getting married.
 Be careful.
 Pick and choose.
 Is this the kind of person who likes to sue people?